Have you ever tried cakes with sour cream? Well, you must try this chocolate sour cream pound cake!

 - Stir slowly to combine the chocolate and the cream to a smooth glaze.
 Let it cool down slightly until it reaches a slightly thickened consistency before using on the cake.

-Decorating the chocolate sour cream pound cake with chocolate ganache glaze
+Decorating the cake with chocolate ganache glaze

 - Spoon the chocolate glaze generously on the top of the cake.